-UGA head coach spoke with the media on Tuesday at SEC Media Days 2016 at the Hyatt Regency Birmingham-The Wynfrey in Hoover, Ala.
+UGA football head coach Kirby Smart spoke with the media on Tuesday at SEC Media Days 2016 at the Hyatt Regency Birmingham-The Wynfrey in Hoover, Ala.
 Below is a transcript of his comments via the SEC and ASAP sports.

 Thanks, Greg.
 And I just wanted to say what a great job he does as a leader of our conference, and also an awesome job yesterday, I thought, with his opening statements.

 But, first of all, good morning.
 And I appreciate you guys coming out, appreciate what you do for our support.
 You know, 1985 was the first SEC Media Days, which kind of amazes me.
 That’s 31 years, and it has become this.
 1500 people registered here.

 And actually on the flight over, one of our players, Brandon Kublanow, asked me if — I guess a lot of you guys know Claude Felton, our SID, and Claude has been around apparently for a long time, but Brandon Kublanow asked me if I thought Claude drove Herschel Walker over here in 1982.
 And I wasn’t sure.
 And I asked Claude, and he said the event didn’t start until 1985 but he was working with the University of Georgia since 1982.

 So Claude has been with us for a long time, and I would be remiss if I didn’t thank him for the wonderful job he does for me at the University of Georgia.

 I also want to take this opportunity to thank you guys.
 The coverage you give us is tremendous.
 The coverage we get in the SEC is second to none, these student-athletes.
 It’s really awesome.
 That’s a lot of credit to the work that you guys do.
 We know you are away from your family for a lot of this time as well.